Dacia Jogger 2026 review | A bargain seven-seat family car

 The CarGurus verdict

 Given its low price, the Dacia Jogger would find an audience even if it wasn’t very good.
-The fact it actually performs well in terms of practicality, engine performance, equipment and running costs could make it a surprise hit with families who previously thought a used seven-seater was the only option.
-There's even a hybrid model for those who want the lowest possible running costs.
+The fact it actually performs well in terms of practicality, engine performance, equipment and running costs could make it a hit with families who had previously thought a used seven-seater was the only option.
+There's also a hybrid model for those who want the lowest possible running costs.

-Let's be clear, the Jogger is far from perfect.
-But even bearing in mind its flaws (primarily that it’s noisy, there are some rough edges to the trim, and the outer rear seats are fairly narrow) the price is still very impressive.
+The Jogger is far from perfect, but even bearing in mind its flaws (primarily that it’s noisy, there are some rough edges inside, and the outer rear seats are fairly narrow) its value for money is still very impressive.
+Keep in mind, however, that this is not the safest seven-seat car on the market.
+And if family safety is a priority, you really do need to weigh that up against the appealingly low price.

 Search for a Dacia Jogger on CarGurus